ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Welcome to WhatsAppBot's documentation!
 ========================================

-**WhatsAppBot** is a Python library to automate the functions of the WhatsApp application.
+**WhatsAppBot** is a Python package to automate the process of sending and replying to WhatsApp messages.

 .. default-role:: code